aaronparker/aaronparker.github.io/_posts/2016-12-12-setting-up-windows-store-for-business.md

 ## Configure the App Inventory

 Next, click **Manage** / **Inventory** to view the initial app inventory.
-A number of the Office mobile applications will be listed and in the process of being added to the Private store. _Adding apps to the Private store will take 12-24 hours to appear in the Windows Store app on user&#8217;s devices_ - not a short process.
+A number of the Office mobile applications will be listed and in the process of being added to the Private store. _Adding apps to the Private store will take 12-24 hours to appear in the Windows Store app on user's devices_ - not a short process.

 <figure id="attachment_5312" aria-describedby="caption-attachment-5312" style="width: 1024px" class="wp-caption alignnone">[<img class="size-large wp-image-5312" src="http://stealthpuppy.com/wp-content/uploads/2016/12/06_WindowsStoreBusiness-InitialInventory-1024x587.png" alt="Viewing the Inventory in the Windows Store for Business" width="1024" height="587" srcset="https://stealthpuppy.com/wp-content/uploads/2016/12/06_WindowsStoreBusiness-InitialInventory-1024x587.png 1024w, https://stealthpuppy.com/wp-content/uploads/2016/12/06_WindowsStoreBusiness-InitialInventory-150x86.png 150w, https://stealthpuppy.com/wp-content/uploads/2016/12/06_WindowsStoreBusiness-InitialInventory-300x172.png 300w, https://stealthpuppy.com/wp-content/uploads/2016/12/06_WindowsStoreBusiness-InitialInventory-768x441.png 768w, https://stealthpuppy.com/wp-content/uploads/2016/12/06_WindowsStoreBusiness-InitialInventory.png 1440w" sizes="(max-width: 1024px) 100vw, 1024px" />](http://stealthpuppy.com/wp-content/uploads/2016/12/06_WindowsStoreBusiness-InitialInventory.png)<figcaption id="caption-attachment-5312" class="wp-caption-text">Viewing the Inventory in the Windows Store for Business</figcaption></figure>

-_Until the 'Add in progress&#8217; action is complete, you cannot remove these initial apps from the Private store_.
+_Until the 'Add in progress' action is complete, you cannot remove these initial apps from the Private store_.
 Keep an eye on these once the process is complete and remove from the Private store as required.

 At this point you have a number of decisions to make:

-  1. **Which Universal apps do we want to deliver to users?** Don&#8217;t think about delivery mechanism at this point, just consider apps that will be useful
+  1. **Which Universal apps do we want to deliver to users?** Don't think about delivery mechanism at this point, just consider apps that will be useful
   2. **Which apps do we to remove from user devices?** You can target inbox apps for removal (using Intune or Configuration Manager, or a 3rd party solution)
-  3. If you&#8217;re deploying Windows 10 Enterprise edition - **will the Windows Store app be available to users?** Only with Enterprise edition will you have full control over the Store app
+  3. If you're deploying Windows 10 Enterprise edition - **will the Windows Store app be available to users?** Only with Enterprise edition will you have full control over the Store app
   4. **Which apps will be made available in the Windows Store app?** If you elect to keep the Store app available, the WSfB allows IT to curate a list of apps.
 This would typically be a subset of the total apps in your Inventory

 ### Add Apps to Your Inventory

 Here are a few recommendations for adding apps to the Inventory, in no particular order:

   1. **Add all of the inbox Windows 10 apps**.
 Unfortunately, not all inbox apps are available in the WSfB.
-For example, the Microsoft Solitare Collection isn&#8217;t listed
+For example, the Microsoft Solitare Collection isn't listed
   2. Windows 10 and Windows 8/8.1 apps are available in the WSfB - **target Windows 10 apps where possible** as these will provide a more consistent user experience as they are designed for Windows 10
   3. While perhaps subjective, **find apps that can be useful in your environment**.
-This could be an opportunity to show what&#8217;s possible with the Universal app platform
+This could be an opportunity to show what's possible with the Universal app platform
-  4. **Don&#8217;t forget about browser extensions for Edge**.
+  4. **Don't forget about browser extensions for Edge**.
 These could be added to the Private store to allow users to install themselves
   5. **Not all apps are available for the desktop** - apps that work on Windows 10 Mobile are listed in the WSfB as well.
-This seems counterintuitive to a &#8220;Universal app platform&#8221;, but that&#8217;s the reality.
-If you&#8217;re managing Windows 10 mobile devices, then you&#8217;ll manage apps for all platforms from the WSfB
+This seems counterintuitive to a &#8220;Universal app platform&#8221;, but that's the reality.
+If you're managing Windows 10 mobile devices, then you'll manage apps for all platforms from the WSfB
   6. **The Windows Store app on Windows 10 is a little easier for finding apps including finding apps from a specific developer**.
 You can then search for those apps in the WSfB.

 ### Managing Apps

 Once you have a reasonable number of apps, management can become a little cumbersome, use the search feature or the **Refine** dropdown to filter apps.
-Here I&#8217;ve filtered by only those apps added to the private store.
+Here I've filtered by only those apps added to the private store.

 <figure id="attachment_5315" aria-describedby="caption-attachment-5315" style="width: 1024px" class="wp-caption alignnone">[<img class="size-large wp-image-5315" src="http://stealthpuppy.com/wp-content/uploads/2016/12/07_WindowsStoreBusiness-PrivateStore-1024x907.png" alt="Filtering on apps in the Private store in the Windows Store for Business" width="1024" height="907" srcset="https://stealthpuppy.com/wp-content/uploads/2016/12/07_WindowsStoreBusiness-PrivateStore-1024x907.png 1024w, https://stealthpuppy.com/wp-content/uploads/2016/12/07_WindowsStoreBusiness-PrivateStore-150x133.png 150w, https://stealthpuppy.com/wp-content/uploads/2016/12/07_WindowsStoreBusiness-PrivateStore-300x266.png 300w, https://stealthpuppy.com/wp-content/uploads/2016/12/07_WindowsStoreBusiness-PrivateStore-768x681.png 768w, https://stealthpuppy.com/wp-content/uploads/2016/12/07_WindowsStoreBusiness-PrivateStore.png 1440w" sizes="(max-width: 1024px) 100vw, 1024px" />](http://stealthpuppy.com/wp-content/uploads/2016/12/07_WindowsStoreBusiness-PrivateStore.png)<figcaption id="caption-attachment-5315" class="wp-caption-text">Filtering on apps in the Private store in the Windows Store for Business</figcaption></figure>